-Data collected for the AODTS NMDS are released twice each year—a key findings report in April and a detailed report in June.
-Detailed information about client demographics will be updated in June 2021.
+Data collected for the AODTS NMDS are released twice each year—an early insights report in April and a detailed report in June.
+Detailed information about client demographics will be updated in July 2022.

-Data from the Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) provide information on younger people in AOD treatment in Australia (AIHW 2020a).
+Data from the Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) provide information on younger people in AOD treatment in Australia (AIHW 2021).
 For the purposes of the AODTS NMDS, young people are defined as those aged between 10 and 29 years.
-In 2018–19:

 The Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) provides information on treatment provided to clients by publicly funded AOD treatment services, including government and non-government organisations.
 Data from the AODTS NMDS showed that almost 2 in 5 (36%) clients were aged between 10 and 29 years in 2020–21, down from 43% in 2014–15.
 For clients seeking treatment for their own drug use, 1 in 10 (11%) were aged 10–19 and over 1 in 4 (26%) were 20–29 (AIHW 2022).